 Classification of investments requires judgement as to whether the Company controls, has joint control of or significant influence over the strategic financial and operating decisions relating to the activity of the investee.
 In assessing the level of control or influence that the Company has over an investment, management considers ownership percentages, board representation as well as other relevant provisions in shareholder agreements.
 If an investor holds 20% or more of the voting power of the investee, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case.
-Conversely, if the investor holds less than 20% of the voting power of the investee, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated.
+Conversely, if the investor holds less than 20% of the voting power of the investee, it is presumed that the investor holds less than 20% of the voting power of the investee, it is presumed that the investor holds less than 20% of the voting power of the investee, it is presumed that the investor holds less than 20% of the voting power of the investee, it is presumed that the investor holds less than 20% of the voting power of the investee, it is presumed that the investor holds less than 20% of the voting power of the investee, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated.